Kidney Transplant - Adult

 - IPD or Intermittent peritoneal dialysis: The process uses the same machine as CCPD, but takes longer.

 Dialysis is an expensive and time-consuming treatment and may not be feasible for patients with severe or acute kidney failure.
 A kidney transplant is another option.
-But, patients have to consult their doctors to check whether a transplant would be right for them.
+But, patients have to consult their doctors to check whether a transplant would be right for them and find a compatible donor for themselves.

 Peritoneal Dialysis: CAPD